 It is important to us that you are informed about your drinking water quality.
-If you would like to learn more about your water, how it is treated and our monitoring process, please visit our website at www.nwwater.com.
+If you would like to view prior year copies of our Water Quality Reports or learn more about your water, how it is treated, and our monitoring process, please visit our website at www.nwwater.com.